vix993/assignment-full-stack/server/README.md

 I might organise the models into domains.

-I would also leverage sequelize ORM functionality.
+I would also leverage sequelize ORM functionality (e.g. findAllAndCount for pagination).